WorldWideTelescope/wwt-windows-client/README.md

 Because of GitHub's 100mb file limit you will also have to unzip the datafiles for setup (see [Setup1/ReadMe.txt](Setup1/ReadMe.txt)).

+To install the windows client from source, see [INSTALL.md](INSTALL.md).

 Source code for the WorldWide Telescope web client, and for the supporting website and tools, are located in other repositories:

 * https://github.com/WorldWideTelescope/wwt-web-client